No. 5 Georgia knocks off No. 1 Texas 30-15, with Etienne running for 3 TDs

 The takeaway

-Georgia: The defense set the tone for the Dawgs, including seven sacks and forcing four turnovers that Georgia turned into 17 points.
+Georgia: Smart got his 100th career win in 117 games over nine seasons. ...
+The defense set the tone for the Dawgs, including seven sacks and forcing four turnovers that Georgia turned into 17 points.

 Texas: This was the Longhorns’ biggest test so far in the SEC, and it turned into a jarring reminder of how difficult things can be in their new league.
-The Longhorns have lost their last five home games against top-five opponents, since a win over No. 3 Nebraska in 1999 when they were in the Big 12 together.
+Texas has lost its last five home games against top-five opponents, since a win over No. 3 Nebraska in 1999 when they were in the Big 12 together.

 Poll implications